alex82831/gvsocks5/README.md

 Socks5Server socks5Server = new Socks5Server();
 socks5Server.start();
 ```
-This will start a open socks5 proxy on port 1080.
+This will start an open socks5 proxy on port 1080.

 **How to setup a socks5 proxy with USERNAME_PASSWORD method enabled:**
 ```